mkoske/Scatter-R/README.md

 Follow these instructions to install Scatter-project.
 If you know, what you're doing, you can choose the installation method of your liking.

+These installation instructions are tested with Windows 8 and Windows 10 operating systems using R versions 3.2.2 and 3.2.3.

 ### ScatterR-package

 Follow these steps to install the Scatter-R package, which contains the algorithm itself and command line interface to it.
 Installation of the GUI package is described later.